PublicMapping/districtbuilder-website/_pages/home.md

     - title: "Build beautiful maps"
       blurb: "Rapidly draw visually engaging and informative maps in our modern interface."
       icon: "fal fa-hammer"
+  note:
+    icon: "fas fa-construction fa-2x"
+    blurb: "We plan to make DistrictBuilder the most useful redistricting tool it can be.
+View our [product roadmap](https://github.com/PublicMapping/db-roadmap) to find out what exciting features are coming soon."
 # features section

 # testimonials section